antalandra/Advisify/README.md

 The advice slip selected and shown in the container can be copied to clipboard by using the corresponding icon underneath the text.

 ### Export/Download (implementation in progress)
-The advice slip can be downloaded as a png using HTML2Canvas and FileSaver libaries which generate an image containing the relevant advice slip when clicking the export button.
+The advice slip can be downloaded as a png using HTML2Canvas and FileSaver libraries which generate an image containing the relevant advice slip when clicking the export button.

 ## Authors